conorpp/picorv32/scripts/sakura/picorv/README.md

 Runs on main fpga.

-UART pins RX/TX on Header pins 2/1, respectively.
+UART pins RX and TX on Header pins 2 and 1, respectively.

+Trigger is on Header pin 3.

 ## How to use